knative/docs/docs/serving/configuring-the-autoscaler.md

 enforced constraint of concurrency.

-`containerConcurrency` limits the amount of concurrent requests are allowed into the application at a given time (hard limit), and is configured in the Revision template.
+`containerConcurrency` limits the amount of concurrent requests are allowed into the application at a given time (hard limit), and is configured in the revision template.

 ```